aetheric-oss/svc-assets/docs/sdd.md

 - `STORAGE_HOST_GRPC`
 - `STORAGE_PORT_GRPC`

 This information allows `svc-assets` to connect to other microservices to obtain information requested by the client.

 :exclamation: These environment variables will *not* default to anything if not found.
 In this case, requests involving the handler will result in a `503 SERVICE UNAVAILABLE`.

-For detailed sequence diagrams regarding request handlers, see [REST Handlers](#rest-handlers).
+For detailed sequence diagrams regarding request handlers, see [REST Handlers](#mailbox-rest-handlers).

 ### Cleanup

 None

-## REST Handlers
+## :mailbox: REST Handlers
 You can think of `svc-assets` as a client-facing wrapper for `svc-storage`.
 Clients make REST requests to `svc-assets`, the microservice will then parse payloads and make RPC calls to